Free Burma Rangers

-FBR trains teams of men and women in frontline medical treatment and reconnaissance techniques.
+FBR trains teams of men and women in front-line medical treatment and reconnaissance techniques.
 In addition to delivering humanitarian relief, a secondary role of the teams is to obtain evidence of military violence and human rights abuse.
-This information is then published in the form of online reports and/or released to larger international human rights groups, inter-governmental organisations such as the UN, and news agencies.
+This information is then published in the form of online reports and/or released to larger international human rights groups, inter-governmental organizations such as the UN, and news agencies.

-FBR is one of a number of grassroots organisations (see Mae Tao Clinic & Back Pack Health Worker Team) that have emerged in response to the growing health needs of Burma’s persecuted ethnic underclass.
+FBR is one of a number of grassroots organizations that have emerged in response to the growing health needs of Myanmar’s persecuted ethnic underclass.
 FBR is not supported by either the Thai or Burmese authorities and their activity inside the Burmese border is clandestine.

 Mission statement

 History

 FBR was formed in the late 1990s following an escalation of Burmese military activity against the Karen people.
 Villages were destroyed, people killed and more than 100,000 people forced from their homes in a program of violence that was designed to remove people from land to make way for developing business interests.

 The history, character and ongoing activity of the Rangers is closely linked to its American founder Dave Eubank, who assumed the Karen pseudonym Tha-U-Wah-A-Pah ("TUWAP").
 He is a Fuller Theological Seminary-educated pastor and ex-member of the U.S. Special Forces.
-Having already spent a number of years as a missionary in Burma, in 1996, following a chance meeting with Aung San Suu Kyi, the leader of the National League for Democracy, TUWAP was inspired to initiate a ‘Global Day of Prayer’ and help to strengthen unity between the majority Burman population and the various minority ethnic groups.
-TUWAP was then in Burma during the Army Offensives of 1997, distributing medicine to those displaced by the conflict, and it was during this time that he decided to employ his broad mixture of skills to bring a unique brand of humanitarian relief to a greater number.
+Having already spent a number of years as a missionary in Myanmar, in 1996, following a chance meeting with Aung San Suu Kyi, the leader of the National League for Democracy, TUWAP was inspired to initiate a ‘Global Day of Prayer’ and help to strengthen unity between the majority Burmese population and the various minority ethnic groups.
+TUWAP was then in Myanmar during the Army Offensives of 1997, distributing medicine to those displaced by the conflict, and it was during this time that he decided to employ his broad mixture of skills to bring a unique brand of humanitarian relief to a greater number.

 In the words of the FBR leader, “[The situation in Burma] is a slow, creeping cancer, in which the regime is working to dominate, control, and radically assimilate all the ethnic peoples of the country.”

 In January 2013, footage obtained by the Free Burma Rangers and released to the world's media was instrumental in stopping continued Burmese military offensives against the Kachin Independence Army in the north of Myanmar.

 At least one FBR team was present at the liberation of Mosul, Iraq, in 2017.

 FBR is a Christian organization.
 "The purpose of the Free Burma Rangers is to share the love of Jesus and to be His Ambassadors wherever we go," states Eubank on the FBR website.